 Adding to the intrigue is its remote location, some 1370km from the Indian mainland, meaning the islands are geographically more Southeast Asia – just 150km from Indonesia and 190km from Myanmar.

 Comprising 572 islands, only a dozen or so are open to tourists, Havelock by far being the most popular for its splendid beaches and diving.
-The Nicobar Islands are strictly off limits to tourists, as are the various patches of tribal areas.
-Also, most of the islands in Andaman are only day trips visits and no stay land.
+The Nicobar Islands are strictly off-limits to tourists, as are the various patches of tribal areas.
+Also, most of the islands in Andaman are only day trip visits and no stay land.

 To watch a breathtaking sunset, goto Radha Nagar beach which will leave you mesmerized with its purple sunsets.

 If you are a seafood lover, this place is for you, please ask for a lobster for dinner, and to get a fresh catch, most of the hotels expect you to inform them early so they can make it available for you.